 Districts across the state are at different points of resourcing special education services in their schools and we know that some are doing better than others.
 It’s critical that the special education funding system is designed so that the size of a district or its ability to access local enrichment levies doesn’t impact its ability to provide an education that meets the unique needs of our students.

 Investing in Student Potential is a coalition of organizations who have come together to ensure that students with disabilities in Washington state thrive.
-This includes steering committee members League of Education Voters, Washington State Charter Schools Association, The Arc of King County, Open Doors for Multicultural Families, Roots of Inclusion, and the Rural Alliance.
+This includes steering committee members League of Education Voters, Washington State Charter Schools Association, The Arc of King County, Open Doors for Multicultural Families, and Roots of Inclusion.
 We’re also joined by many member organizations and individuals.
 Want to be a part of it?
 Add your name here and make a difference for special education in Washington state.